raphhbw/WAKE_workshops/machine_learning/README.md

 pip install --upgrade pip setuptools wheel pip install -r requirements.txt
 ```
 You will need at least 600MB of free space to install the required packages.
+This can be done via
+[Google Colab](https://research.google.com/colaboratory/) or other online-hosted Jupyter notebook instances if this is
+an issue.

 To access the Jupyter notebooks, run the below in your terminal:
 ```shell